yhori991/gke-tutorial/README.md

 3. New nodes that can run Spot Pods, if the compute resources are available.
 4. New standard nodes.

-Deploy the best-effort basis Spot Pods
+Deploy the best-effort basis Spot Pods with GPU

-Open the comment "Best-effort Spot Pods"
+Open the comment "Best-effort Spot Pods" in development.yaml

 <details>
 <summary>Manifest "development.yaml"</summary>